micmarsh/btc-lisp/README.md

  * primitive stuff will be easy
  * will probably extend generics from above to =
  * how to encode these keys into some form bitcoinj can use

-* actually "running" these transactions
- * don't much much about this, but probably most important
- * start to consider size limit and how best to incorporate into language
- * also consider simple contracts and actually write some

 ## Real Language Shit